Indrapramit Das

+Background and education

 Das is an Octavia E. Butler Scholar and a graduate of the 2012 Clarion West Writers Workshop.
-He completed an MFA in Creative Writing at the University of British Columbia in Vancouver.
+Das received a BA in Creative Writing from Franklin & Marshall College in Lancaster, Pennsylvania, where he also studied film.
+He later completed an MFA in Creative Writing at the University of British Columbia in Vancouver.
 Das is a former consulting editor of speculative fiction for Indian publisher Juggernaut Books.

+Career

-His debut novel The Devourers won the 29th Lambda Award in the SF/F/Horror category.
-The novel was shortlisted for 2016 Crawford Award, included in the 2015 Locus Recommended Reading List, and was nominated for the Shakti Bhatt Prize and the Tata Live!
+His debut novel, The Devourers, won the 29th Lambda Literary Award in the SF/F/Horror category.
+The novel was shortlisted for the 2016 Crawford Award and the 2017 Otherwise Award.
+It was included in the 2015 Locus Recommended Reading List and was nominated for the Shakti Bhatt Prize and the Tata Live!
 Literature First Book Award in India.
 The Devourers was originally published in 2015 by Penguin Books India and received North American distribution by Del Rey the following year.

+Das has written about books, comics, TV, and film for publications the include Slant Magazine, Vogue India, Elle India, Strange Horizons, and Vancouver Weekly.

+His short story "Kali_Na" won the 2019 Shirley Jackson Award for Best Short Fiction and made the honor list for the 2019 Parallax Award given by the Carl Brandon Society.
+His novelette "Breaking Water" was a finalist for the 2016 Shirley Jackson Award.

-In 2023, Subterranean Press published Das' novella The Last Dragoners of Bowbazar in both ebook and limited edition hard copy formats.
-Locus praised the novella, describing it as "part coming-of-age tale, part love letter to fantasy, part family mystery, and part elegantly understated fable of identity."
-The book won a 2024 British Fantasy Award for Best Novella.
+In 2023, Subterranean Press published his novella, The Last Dragoners of Bowbazar, in both ebook and limited edition hard copy formats.
+Locus praised the novella, describing it as "a gorgeously written novella which is part coming-of-age tale, part love letter to fantasy, part family mystery, and part elegantly understated fable of identity."
+The book won the 2024 British Fantasy Award for Best Novella.
+It was a finalist for the 2024 Locus Award.

 Das edited and wrote the introduction for the 2024 anthology Deep Dream: Science Fiction Exploring the Future of Art from MIT Press.
+The book is part of MIT Press's annual science fiction anthology series, Twelve Tomorrows.
+The anthology was named one of "The Best Sci-Fi Books of 2024" by Esquire.
+It was a finalist for the 2025 Ignyte Award for Anthology/Collected Works.